Website Copywriting: How to Get a Killer Home Page

 The Purpose of a Home Page

-The visitors that come to your website are like window shoppers.
+The visitors who come to your website are like window shoppers.
 They’re standing there for just a moment, checking out your sign, peeking at your inventory, and wondering if they should step through the door.
 You have that one moment to capture their attention and convince them to come inside.

-A website copywriter has to understand how to dress up that window so people want to come in and become customers.
+A website copywriter has to understand how to dress up that window so people want to come inside and become customers.
 If you can do that, convert visitors to customers, then you’ve written a killer home page.

 The Five Cornerstones of a Killer Home Page: